maciekm88/github-repo-explorer/README.md

 ## UPDATE 1:

-🎯 ~~CODE CLEANING! e.g. Separate some components from the index file to other files etc.~~ ✅ Done.
+🎯 ~~CODE CLEANING! e.g. Separate some components from the index file to other files etc.~~
+✅ Done.
 Project structure changed, separated components to different files

 🎯 ~~ADD UNIT TESTS!~~
 ✅ Done:
-🪧 Added necessary dependencies for testing (@testing-library/react-native) 🪧 Added 'testID' props to test elements
+🪧 Added necessary dependencies for testing (@testing-library/react-native)
+🪧 Added 'testID' props to test elements
 🪧 Added tests to validate rendering, input handling, and function calls for SearchBar component.
 🪧 Implemented tests for DialogComponent to ensure proper visibility toggling.
 🪧 Implemented tests for UserCard to check for correct rendering and user interactions.
 💡 You can run the tests using `npm run test` in your project directory

-🎯 ~~Implement @shopify/flash-list instead of using FlatList~~ ✅ Done (RepoFlashList file)
+🎯 ~~Implement @shopify/flash-list instead of using FlatList~~
+✅ Done (RepoFlashList file)

 🎯 ~~Add accessibility labels, hints etc~~
 ✅ Done & tested with Android TalkBack

-🎯 ~~Fix flashlistHeaderComponent to do not display when changing TextInput values~~ ✅ Done
+🎯 ~~Fix flashlistHeaderComponent to do not display when changing TextInput values~~
+✅ Done

 🎯 ~~Check for errors & bugs on more devices~~
 ✅ Tested

 ## WHAT TO DO NEXT:
 🎯 Add theme
+🎯 More tests
+🎯 Code review

 # Contact: